likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 # for i in 1 2 3 ; do ansible -b -i inventory -m shell -a "systemctl stop ceph-radosgw@rgw.ceph${i}.service" ceph${i}; done
 ```

-> NOTE: All RadosGW services **SHOULD BE STOPPED** before following this procedure to create realms, zonegroups and zones.
+> NOTE: All RGW services **SHOULD BE STOPPED** before following this procedure to create realms, zone groups and zones.
 More info can be found in the [Red Hat Ceph Storage Object Gateway Guide For RHEL](https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html-single/object_gateway_guide_for_red_hat_enterprise_linux/index)

 Prepare multi-site environment.
-Define and export variables, here we export all the variables we are going to need during the configuration of the Realm.Zonegroup and Zones, our master zone is going to be DC1 and seconday DC2.
+Define and export variables, here we export all the variables we are going to need during the configuration of the realm, zone group and zones; Our master zone is going to be DC1 and the secondary DC2.

 ```
 export REALM="summitlab"